 (a) Permit/payment of fee required; proof of rabies vaccination; penalty for failure to obtain permit or pay fee.
 Breeders or other person(s) with the intention of breeding their domesticated (non-farm) animals must obtain a permit from the Guilford County Animal Shelter.
-The breeder shall pay a fee of \$10.00 for each litter produced.
+The breeder shall pay a fee of \$10.00[RK9] for each litter produced, or such fee as established by the Board of Commissions and placed in the approved fee schedule[DR10], and amended thereafter[MP11].
 Before a permit is obtained, the breeder/owner must show proof of rabies vaccination for each animal intended for breeding.
 A person whose animal has produced a litter without having previously obtained a permit for that litter shall have ten days from the day the litter is produced in which to obtain a permit.